mcomella/mongo-web-shell/README_132.md

     * The associated API calls
 * Sufficient error handling
-* Garbage collection of inactive server resources (i.e. deleting resources that are no longer in use)
+* Garbage collection of inactive server resources (i.e. deleting resources that are no longer in use) (to be completed before we hand off)
 * Protection against simple malicious queries (like inserting large amounts of data)
 * Some documentation is under spec'd (to be completed before we hand off)